ZbMATH Open: History

+Jahrbuch über die Fortschritte der Mathematik

+The Jahrbuch über die Fortschritte der Mathematik (Yearbook on the Progress of Mathematics) was internationally the first comprehensive journal of abstracts in the history of mathematics.
+It contains information about almost all of the most important publications in mathematics and their areas of application from the period 1868 to 1942.
+The Jahrbuch was written in 1868 by the mathematicians Carl Ohrtmann (1839–1885) and Felix Müller (1843–1928).
+It appeared annually with a few exceptions and initially contained 880 references per year (1868) and up to 7000 references in the later phase (around 1930).
+Some of the mathematical abstracts were written by famous mathematicians such as Felix Klein, Sophus Lie, Richard Courant, or Emmy Noether.
+During WW II publication of the Jahrbuch was stopped.
+The Jahrbuchs founding concept was characterized by its documentary completeness.
+The Jahrbuch only appeared when all papers in a year had been completely processed.
+This was later paid for with a great loss of relevance.
+In addition, there was since 1931 the Zentralblatt MATH, which surpassed the Jahrbuch in terms of speed of publication.

 Services

 The Zentralblatt MATH abstracting service provides reviews (brief accounts of contents) of current articles, conference papers, books and other publications in mathematics, its applications, and related areas.
 The reviews are predominantly in English, with occasional entries in German and French.
-Reviewers are volunteers invited by the editors based on their published work or a recommendation by an existing reviewer.

-Zentralblatt MATH is provided both over the Web and in printed form.
+Reviewers are volunteers invited by the editors based on their published work or a recommendation by an existing reviewer.Zentralblatt MATH is provided both over the Web and in printed form.
 The service reviews more than 2,300 journals and serials worldwide, as well as books and conference proceedings.
 Zentralblatt MATH is now edited by the European Mathematical Society, FIZ Karlsruhe, and the Heidelberg Academy of Sciences.

 The database also incorporates the 200,000 entries of the earlier similar publication Jahrbuch über die Fortschritte der Mathematik from 1868 to 1942, added in 2003.

 As of January 2021, the complete database is accessible for free.
 Previously, only the first three records in a search were available without a subscription.